zainulabidin302/assignment-4/README.md

-# Node js Master class Assignment 3
+# Node js Master class Assignment 4
-The project is the assignment 3 of Nodejs master class.
+The project is the assignment 4 of Nodejs master class.

+# IMPORTANT
+Please checkout the file *admin-cli.js* which contains the cli code for the admin.

+use `node admin-cli.js` to run the shell.

 ## Running
 There are no dependencies (thus no package.json).